 Much of what I saw was in decay and many buildings were no longer fit for their original purpose, yet each had a story to tell in a way that no new building can.
 At weekends, the area was all but silent, except for the exchange of tennis balls being hit across the nets in Tanner Street Park.
-On occasion, I took great pleasure walking the full length of Bermondsey Street in the middle of the road without passing a soul or of risk of being run down.
+On occasion, I took great pleasure walking the full length of Bermondsey Street in the middle of the road without passing a soul or at risk of being run down.

 In 1997, I began what turned into a 15-year study of family research, which surprisingly led me back to Bermondsey Street in the 1830s.
 I’d been walking in the steps of my ancestors but hadn’t known it.
 This gave me another perspective of the area, and in 2012, I decided to begin a new record, this time using a stills camera.

 Changes since my first videos have been considerable, particularly so around London Bridge, with the building of The Shard and redevelopment of London Bridge Station.
 Renewal was inevitable at some point and much has been an improvement.
 However, with virtually the whole of the area south of the river Thames now a development zone, the rush to demolish and build is gathering pace.
 For many, including me, it is getting out of control and all too often for no benefit of the people living there.